 In addition to developing avasopasem for the reduction of normal tissue toxicity from radiotherapy, we are developing our second dismutase mimetic product candidate, rucosopasem, to increase the anti-cancer efficacy of higher daily doses of radiotherapy, or SBRT.
 In September 2021, in support of rucosopasem, we also announced final results from our pilot Phase 1/2 safety and anti-cancer efficacy trial of avasopasem in combination with SBRT in patients with unresectable or borderline resectable LAPC.
 The results included a minimum follow up of one year on all 42 patients enrolled in the trial and were consistent with the positive interim results reported with a minimum follow up of six months.
 In this proof-of-concept trial, relative improvements were observed in overall survival, progression-free survival, local tumor control and time to distant metastases.
 46% of patients in the active arm were alive at last follow-up (11 out of 24) compared to 33% in the placebo arm (6 out of 18).
 As previously reported, 29% of patients in the active arm achieved a 30% or greater decrease in primary tumor size (partial response) compared to 11% of patients in the placebo arm.
-Avasopasem was well tolerated, with similar rates of early and late adverse events in the active arm glacebo arms.
+Avasopasem was well tolerated, with similar rates of early and late adverse events in the active and placebo arms.

 We used our observations from the pilot LAPC trial of avasopasem to inform the design of our rucosopasem clinical trials in combination with SBRT.
-We have successfully completed Phase 1 trials of intravenous rucosopasem in healthy volunteers and initiated a Phase 1/2 trial in patients with NSCLC in October 2020, which we refer to as the GRECO-1 trial.
+We have successfully completed Phase 1 trials of intravenous rucosopasem in healthy volunteers and initiated a Phase 1/2 trial in patients with NSCLC in October 2020, which we refer to as the GRECO-1 trial, and in May 2021, initiated a Phase 2b trial in patients with LAPC, which we refer to as the GRECO-2 trial.

 The GRECO-1 trial is supported in part by a Small Business Innovation Research grant from the National Cancer Institute of the National Institutes of Health for the investigation of our dismutase mimetics in combination with SBRT for the treatment of lung cancer.
 We intend for this trial to assess the anti-cancer efficacy and safety of rucosopasem in combination with SBRT.
-We expect to report initial data from this trial in the first half of 2022.
-We initiated a Phase 2b trial of rucosopasem in combination with SBRT in patients with LAPC in May 2021, which we refer to as the GRECO-2 trial.
-In the future, we intend to assess the anti-cancer efficacy and safety of rucosopasem in combination with SBRT in patients with LAPC in May 2021, which we refer to as the GRECO-2 trial.
-In the future, we intend to assess the anti-cancer efficacy and safety of rucosopasem in combination with SBRT in patients with LAPC in May 2021, which we refer to as the GRECO-2 trial.
-In the future, we intend to assess the anti-cancer efficacy and safety of rucosopasem in combination with SBRT in patients with LAPC in May 2021, which we refer to as the GRECO-2 trial.
-In the future, we intend to assess the anti-cancer efficacy and safety of rucosopasem in combination with SBRT and a checkpoint inhibitor.
+In June 2022, we reported results from the open-label Phase 1 stage of the trial with six months follow-up on all seven patients.
+Rucosopasem in combination with SBRT appeared to be well tolerated through the cutoff date of June 14, 2022.
+The most frequent adverse events were fatigue, cough, and nausea, which are common in patients with lung cancer receiving radiotherapy.
+Through six months, in-field partial responses were observed in three patients and stable disease was observed in three others based on RECIST criteria.
+These include target tumor reductions in five patients of 61%, 58%, 33%, 29% and 27% and one patient with an 8% increase.
+Preservation of pulmonary lung function was also observed compared to expectations based on review of historical literature evaluating pulmonary function in a similar patient population with SBRT alone.
+We expect to complete enrollment in the randomized, placebo-controlled Phase 2 stage of this trial in the second half of 2023.

+The GRECO-2 trial is intended to assess rucosopasem in combination with SBRT in patients with LAPC, following up on our observations from the pilot LAPC trial with avasopasem.
+The primary endpoint of this trial is overall survival.
+We expect to complete enrollment in the GRECO-2 trial in the second half of 2023.